Special thanks to our wonderful/charitable sponsors who have donated their time and services for free.

 ♥ Commemorating 1916

-The Easter Rising (Irish: Éirí Amach na Cásca), also known as the Easter Rebellion, was an armed insurrection in Ireland during Easter Week, 1916.
-The Rising was launched by Irish republicans to end British rule in Ireland and establish an independent Irish Republic while the United Kingdom was heavily engaged in World War I. It was the most significant uprising in Ireland since the rebellion of 1798.
+The Easter Rising (Irish: Éirí Amach na Cásca), also known as the Easter Rebellion, was an armed insurrection in Ireland during Easter Week 1916.
+The Rising was launched by Irish republicans to end British rule in Ireland and establish an independent Irish Republic.
+It was the most significant uprising in Ireland since the rebellion of 1798.
 In 2011 the Marino Local History Society in association with St. Joseph’s & St. Mary’s School in Fairview, held a massive celebration of our 1916 Local History (Heritage Day 2011), which captured the attention not only of the locals but also various TV stations.
-Locals in the area were awoken to the sound of pipers, marching drums, Irish music, and the sight of the Irish Citizen Army and Tri Colour Flags being unfurled in the spring breeze by the pupils of St. Joseph’s and St. Mary’s School, dressed in Rebel uniforms.
+Locals in the area were awoken to the sound of pipers, marching drums, Irish music, and the sight of the Irish Citizen Army and Tri Colour Flags being unfurled in the spring breeze by the pupils of St. Joseph’s and St. Mary’s School.
 Several of the original Howth guns returned to Marino and Fairview after a break of ninety-five years.

 The scene was set when relatives of Abbey Actor Sean Connolly (1882-1916), flew in from South Africa to help with the day’s event.
 The Dublin Fire Brigade piper lead the parade around Marino and Fairview with the assistance of the Gardai, ensuring that all traffic was stopped to allow free movement of the parade.
 Heritage Day 2011 was scheduled between President Obama’s and Queen Elizabeth II state visit to Ireland.
 The whole event was filmed for prosperity.
 Unique films were shown in St. Joseph’s School hall on the day, revealing long lost 1916 stories from the local area, living history events were held and speeches were made.
 Plaques were erected in memory of the ex-pupils from St. Joseph’s School who fought in the 1916 Rising including; Sean O’Conaile, Peader O’Cearnaigh, Tomas O’Raghallaigh, Tomas W. Pugh, Seosamh O’ Breacain, Sean O’ Briain, Hoireabard O’ Conraoi, Daithi O’Goilidhe, Sean O’ Loinsigh, Liam O’ Loinsigh, Conway Mac Fhinn, Proinsias Mac Ionnraic, Leomhan O’Murchu, Sean Newman, Liam O’ Rinn, Seosamh O’Rinn, Cathal Rosaiter, Seamus S Mac an tSionnaigh, and Cathal de Sabhrainn.